 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Foot bacteria.
 Scanning electron micrograph (SEM) of bacteria that live on human feet.
 Such bacteria metabolise sweat and other substances on the skin.
-Brevibacterium sp. (yellow) are considered a major cause of foot and shoe odour because they ingest dead skin on the feet and, in the process, convert the amino acid methionine into methanethiol, a colourless gas with a distinctive putrid smell that has a sulfuric aroma.
+Brevibacterium sp. (red) are considered a major cause of foot and shoe odour because they ingest dead skin on the feet and, in the process, convert the amino acid methionine into methanethiol, a colourless gas with a distinctive putrid smell that has a sulfuric aroma.
 The dead skin that fuels this process is especially common on the soles and between the toes.
 Brevibacterium also give cheeses their characteristic smell.
 Magnification: x15000 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.